-Maria Gruzdeva (b.1989) is a Russian-born photographer based in London.
-She mainly works on long-term documentary projects, underpinned by extensive research.
+Maria Gruzdeva (b.1989) is a Russian-born photographer, who mainly works on long-term documentary projects, underpinned by extensive research.
 In her work she explores such issues as collective memory, sense of place and belonging, the relationship between landscape and identity.

-Her work has been exhibited internationally with shows in Russia, UK, France, Greece, Finland, Japan and featured in a number of photographic festivals, including Les Rencontres d'Arles and the Festival of Political Photography.
-In 2016 her second book Border: A Journey Along the Edges of Russia was published by Schilt Publishing.
+Her work has been exhibited internationally with group and solo shows in Russia, UK, France, Spain, Greece, Finland, Japan, Italy and featured in a number of photographic festivals, including Les Rencontres d'Arles and the Festival of Political Photography in Helsinki.

 She is the first winner of the biennial Gabriele Basilico International Prize in Architecture and Landscape Photography, Ideas Tap & Magnum Photos Photographic Award, Magenta Flash Forward Emerging Photographer and also a Documentary category finalist of the 11th Julia Margaret Cameron Award.